kshedden/workshops/ds-academy/math_review.md

 - A [vector space](https://en.wikipedia.org/wiki/Vector_space) over the real numbers is a collection of abstract objects that can be added together, and that can be scaled by (real) numbers.
-These properties of addition and (scalar) multiplication must satistfy the following axioms, for vectors $x$,
+These properties of addition and (scalar) multiplication must satisfy the following axioms, for vectors $x$,
   $y$ and real scalars $c$, $d$:

   - $x + y = y + x$; $(x + y) + z = x + (y + z)$, $0 + x = x + 0 = x$;